fwcd/mc-discord-bridge/README.md

 # Discord Bridge Plugin for Minecraft
-A Spigot plugin that relays the chat between Minecraft and Discord.
+A Spigot plugin that enables two-way messaging between Minecraft and Discord.

 ## Building
 To build the plugin JAR, run `./gradlew jar`.